Zilliqa/ZIP/zips/zip-11.md

 earned by the operator is shared among its delegators.
 The seed node operator may take a commission to cover its operational expenses.

-With ZIP-3, delegation of tokens required token holders to transfer their tokens to a client-unique address provided by the operator which pooled all the tokens and then deposited them in a Scilla contract.
+With ZIP-3, delegation of tokens required transferring of tokens to a client-unique address provided by the operator which pooled all the tokens and then deposited them in a Scilla contract.
 The operator upon receiving rewards (which gets distributed daily) then distributes back the reward to the delegators in proportion to their stake.

 ZIP-9 proposes several key changes in the tokenomic design of ZIL tokens.
 The most pertinent change for the proposal herein is the increase of allocation of